Lisieux Matriculation Higher Secondary School

-Lisieux Matriculation Higher Secondary School is an all boys high school in Coimbatore, Tamil Nadu, India, founded in 1972 by Carmelites of Mary Immaculate of the Preshitha Province and owned by the Little Flower Education Society.
+Lisieux Matriculation Higher Secondary School is an all boys and girls high school in Coimbatore, Tamil Nadu, India, founded in 1972 by Carmelites of Mary Immaculate of the Preshitha Province and owned by the Little Flower Education Society.
 It is a boys-only school with ISO 9001:2008 certification.
-The school provides education for students from Junior KG - Grade 12.
+The school provides education for students from Pre KG - Grade 12.

 Sports

 The school provides coaching for basketball, volleyball, badminton, skating, chess, table tennis, carrom and conducts inter-school competitions in those sports.
 The school conducts a major interschool basketball competition every year with the name 'St. Kuriakose Elias Chavara South Indian Interschool Basketball Tournament'.
 It was inaugurated by F1 racer Narain Karthikeyan.
 Students from Tamil Nadu, Karnataka and Kerala participate in this tournament.